-- What their goals and pain points are, which will help you figure out what to focus on in your messaging so that your target clients can relate to you.
+- Their goals and pain points will help you determine what to focus on in your messaging so your target clients can relate to you.

-- What communication style appeals to them so that you can choose a style that reflects the way they communicate.
+- What communication style appeals to them, so you can choose a style that reflects how they communicate.

 - What values and beliefs they represent so that you can adjust your offer.
-For instance, if you learn that your customers care about the environment, you can use your findings and use biodegradable packaging.
+For example, if you find out that your customers care about the environment, you can use your biodegradable boxes for packaging their orders.

-- What communication platforms they prefer to use, for example, email, social media, or live chat.
+- What communication platforms do they prefer, such as email, social media, or live chat.

-Dove sales grew from $2 billion to $4 billion in just three years.
-This would not have been possible without prior research on the target group.
+Dove sales grew from $2 billion to $4 billion in three years.
+This was only possible with prior research on the target group.